suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 * There are a large number of people in our data that do not have a __partner__.
 * There is a __large portion__ of our data that contains missing values.
-* Based on the salary amounts, it could be seen that a large portion of people have salaries ranging from about __$1,00,000 - $1,40,000__ respectively.
+* Based on the salary amounts, it could be seen that a large portion of people have salaries ranging from about __$1,00,000 - $1,40,000__.
+There are also few people who make about $8,00,000 but they are outliers in the data.
 * It could also be seeen that a large number of people have taken a loan or credit of about __$2,50,000__.
 There are very few people (outliers) who have taken a loan of about __$20,00,000__.

 ## 👉 Directions to download the repository and run the notebook